 Girls, ages 8-11, are invited to meet in the Children’s Department at Rodman Public Library for the Just for Girls’ Book Club.
 Meetings are held the third Wednesday of each month from 4:15-5:00 p.m.
 Children must be able to read on a 4-6 grade reading level.
 Participants have a four-week checkout of a selected title one month in advance.

 Registration is required.
 Participants need not attend all sessions.
 For more information or to register, call 330-821-2665, ext.
 223.

-Christmas Stories as read by Jim Perone
+Christmas stories as read by Jim Perone

-Special Online Bonus Story!
+Special Online Bonus Stories!